MarcoDiFrancesco/ProgettoSistemiOperativi/README.md

 ## How to use

-Run `run.sh` to run all these commands in once.
+Run `run.sh` to run docker using the DockerFile (a kind of docker-compose).

+If you don't want to run `run.sh` use the docker comamnds below.

 ## Docker commands